-Fox Class Newsletter – Autumn 2018.
+Fox Class Newsletter – Spring 2019.

+Spellings.
 Accurate spelling is core to the curriculum.
 The word-lists for years 3 and 4 and years 5 and 6 are statutory.
 The lists are a mixture of words pupils frequently use in their writing and those which they often misspell.
 The word list of Years 5 and 6 can be accessed via the link on the Fox Class page of the school web site and are on the reverse of this sheet.
 It would really help children if parents/carers could practise these spellings with them.
 New spelling lists will be issued each week, and will be taught in class each Friday.

+Times Tables.
 Children in Year 6 should be proficient in all their tables up to the 12 times table.
-Times Tables are at the heart of mental arithmetic, which in itself helps form the basis of a child’s understanding and ability when working with number.
+Times Tables are at the heart of mental arithmetic, which in itself helps form the basis of a child’s understanding and ability when working with numbers.
 Once children have learnt their times tables by heart, they are then able to work far more confidently – and efficiently – through a wide range of more advanced calculations.
 There is a multitude of web-based programs to help with this learning at home, most of which are free.
 There are links on our web site page for you to follow if you wish.